 Parking meters throughout the City are not designed for commuters because they are not provided for long-term, all-day parking.
 The meters are located in business and commercial districts, so customers, patrons and visitors of local businesses will have more access to parking.

-Q: When will installation work occur?
+Q: When did installation work occur?

 Implementation Estimated Start Finish

 Duration Date Date